arnaudpion/prisma-cloud-rbac-poc/README.md

  - Outputs variables that you can use in *02_cleanup_rbac_py* to clean up

 **02_cleanup_rbac_py**
-You need to copy the output of *01_create_rbac_py* and paste it in this script
+ - You need to copy the output of *01_create_rbac_py* and paste it in this script
  - Authenticates with Prisma Cloud
  - Delete the Roles previously created
  - Empty and delete the Account Groups previously created

 ### What next ?
-Please feel free to check the Prisma Cloud Python SDK which offers more advanced scripts that can help you write production-grade automation code : https://github.com/PaloAltoNetworks/prismacloud-api-python
+Please feel free to check the Prisma Cloud Python SDK which offers more advanced scripts for production-grade automation : https://github.com/PaloAltoNetworks/prismacloud-api-python